ExpressionEngine/ExpressionEngine-User-Guide/source/add-ons/moblog/control_panel/index.rst

 File Settings
 =============

-Upload Directory for Files
+Upload directory for files
 --------------------------

 You may determine into which of your File Upload directories the file attachments will be placed.
-These upload directories are defined in the :doc:`/cp/content/files/file_upload_preferences` section.
+These upload directories are defined in the :doc:`/cp/files/uploads/form` section.

-Image Size
+Image size
 ----------

 Choose the image from your defined image dimensions from the selected upload directory.
 If you don't choose a size, the image will upload at full size.
-These sizes are defined in the :doc:`/cp/content/files/file_upload_preferences` section.
+These sizes are defined in the :doc:`/cp/files/uploads/form` section.

-Thumb Size
+Thumb size
 ----------

 Choose the thumbnail size from your defined image dimensions from the selected upload directory.
-These sizes are defined in the :doc:`/cp/content/files/file_upload_preferences` section.
+These sizes are defined in the :doc:`/cp/files/uploads/form` section.